zblanks/eristropy/docs/index.md

 CPyET offers a range of features and benefits that facilitate the analysis of CPET signals:

-* **Automatic Signal Stationarity**: CPyET enables seamless construction of stationary signals, a necessary condition for valid entropy and variability analysis[^1].
+* **Automatic Signal Stationarity**: CPyET enables seamless construction of stationary signals, a necessary condition for valid entropy and variability analysis.
-It incorporates two common techniques &mdash differencing and de-trending &mdash and performs statistical stationarity checks to ensure that the dataset contains valid signals.
+It incorporates two common techniques, differencing and de-trending, and performs statistical stationarity checks to ensure that the dataset contains valid signals.
 * **Scalable Entropy Calculations**: CPyET provides efficient implementations of sample and permutation entropy.
-Leveraging a Numba's just-in-time compilation scheme, CPyET ensures fast and scalable computations, allowing researchers to focus on the analysis rather than the intricacies of the calculations.
+Leveraging Numba's just-in-time compilation scheme, CPyET ensures fast and scalable computations, allowing researchers to focus on the analysis rather than the intricacies of the calculations.
 * **Optimal Parameter Selction**: Determining appropriate parameter settings for